nguyenph88/AutoDropBox/README.md

  	        print 'https://www.dropbox.com/cli_link?host_id=' + string.lstrip(pickle.loads(base64.b64decode(row[1]))) if row[1] != None else row[1]
  	  db.close()

 I read on the newest article that dropbox has implemented an ecryption way to protect the credential of the PC but I didn't test it yet.
-I just leave it up to use.
-In the range of this Readme file, i'm just using the most relevant information in order to ultilize and bot the services.
+I just leave it up to you.
+In the limitation of this Readme file, i'm just using the most relevant information in order to ultilize and bot the services.

 Initialization: